mvo5/a1fbox-blocker-snap/README.md

 this will give you a botNumber:secret that you can configure above.

-The telegram-chat-id is the name of the user/group that the messages should go to.
+The telegram-chat-id is the numberic id of the user/group that the messages should go to.
+Talk to e.g. @getidsbot to get it, it's unfortunately a bit annoying.